 Having a positive parent-child relation fosters a secure attachment in the child.
 Psychologists have found that securely attached is the best type of relationship because it is associated with many positive outcomes.

 Children with a securely attached relationship with their parents are more resilient.
 They are persevere when facing challenges.
 They have fewer behavioral problems, higher self-esteem, and better academic performance2.

-Interactions in the child’s early life set the groundwork of the child’s social development.
+Parent-child interactions in the child’s early years set the groundwork of the child’s social development.

 A positive relationship and family environment also play a central role in a child’s emotional development.
-Children learn to self-regulate through watching and mimicking their parents.
+Young children learn to self-regulate through watching and mimicking their parents.

 Mental Health and Well being

-The parent-child relationship is strongly associated with a child’s mental well being.
-Researchers have found that having a poor connection is a risk factor in developing depressive symptoms3.
+A healthy parent-child relationship is strongly associated with a child’s mental well being.
+Research shows that having a poor connection is a risk factor in developing depressive symptoms3.